 North Road Allotments are managed by North Road Plotholders Group (NRPG), a not-for-profit gardening group, on behalf of Hertford Town Council.
 All North Road allotment plot holders are automatically members of NRPG free of charge and can use all the facilities it provides.
 The NRPG Committee is elected each year at the AGM held in the autumn.
 If you would like to be on the Committee, please see any of the current committee members.
 The constitution is here.
 The committee meets at least twice a year, and minutes are kept.
 Usually a representative of Hertford Town Council is present.

-Please see here for the minutes archive.
+Please see here for the AGM Minutes and Annual Accounts archive.

 History of North Road and NRPG

 The earliest mention we know of this area being used for allotments is 1831, when it was marked on the tithe map of St Andrews church.
 It is likely that allotments were here for some time before, possibly dating to the Acts of Enclosure and the legalized theft of land from the common people by the local aristocracy.
 As with many allotment sites, the site was cultivated intensively during the wars, but usage fell into decline as the nation embraced 'modern' factory-made food in the 1970s and 80s.
 At some time, few of the plots were let and tended.
 A huge effort in the early 2000s, led by Brian and Linda Wilkerson led to the derelict areas of the site being cleared, and the whole site managed and cared for more productively.
 Multiple improvement projects were undertaken, such as the provision of a shop, communal equipment shed, communal compost pens and rain shelter – much of it funded by competitively won grants from bodies such as the National Lottery and East Herts Council.
 Check out the gallery for before-and-after pictures.